What is efflorescence in brick pavers?

 The chemistry of efflorescence (“to flower out” in French) is the migration of a salt to the surface of a porous material, forming a coating.
 The essential process comprises the dissolving of an internally held salt in water as the water evaporates; it leaves the salt behind, which creates a white, fluffy deposit, thus resulting in white deposits which are referred to as “efflorescence” in this instance, efflorescence is sometimes referred to as “salt petering.”
 Since primary efflorescence brings out salts that are not ordinarily part of the cement stone, it is not structural.

 All concrete products contain cement, which produces lime or water-soluble calcium oxide.
 Lime can also be in the bedding sand, aggregate base materials, or soil.
 Although concrete pavers are solid, strong, and very dense, they contain millions of microscopic capillaries that run from the interior of the surface.
 Moisture from rain, sprinkler systems, underground sources, poor site drainage, or dew enters these microscopic capillaries.
 Calcium oxide inside the paver reacts with the water in the capillaries and forms calcium hydroxide.
 This rises to the surface, reacts with the carbon dioxide in the air, and forms a white haze of calcium carbonate.
 When moisture on the surface evaporates, the white haze of efflorescence becomes visible.

 Most states, especially northern ones, don’t have the subtropical climate we have here in Central Florida.
-Some people may be surprised that we actually have rivers flowing below our feet in the ground.
-All this moisture in the ground permeates through the soil, through the paver base material, and throughout the brick paver itself.
-The reason this is important is that the process of releasing efflorescence is definitely expedited here in the Central Florida region, as well as further south.
-Up north, this process may take up to 4 months before the efflorescence has naturally released from the brick paver surface.
+Some people may be surprised that we have rivers flowing below our feet in the ground.
+All this moisture in the ground permeates through the soil, the paver base material, and the brick paver itself.
+The reason this is important is that the process of releasing efflorescence is expedited here in the Central Florida region, as well as further south.
+Up north, this process may take up to 4 months before the efflorescence is naturally released from the brick paver surface.
 In Florida, however, it can take as little as two weeks during the rainy season.